Sanjak of Novi Pazar: Population

 The population of the sanjak of Novi Pazar was ethnically and religiously diverse.
-In 1878-81, Muslim Slav muhacirs (refugees) from areas which became part of Montenegro, settled in the sanjak.
+The five kazas (districts) of the sanjak of the Novi Pazar at that time were: Akova, Sjenica, Kolašin, Novi Pazar and Nova Varoš.
 As Ottoman institutions only registered religious affiliation, official Ottoman statistics about ethnicity do not exist.
-Austrian, Bulgarian and Serbian consulates in the area produced their own ethnographic estimations about the sanjak.

 In general, three main groups lived in the region: Orthodox Serbs, Muslim Albanians and Muslim Slavs (noted in contemporary sources as Bosnian or Herzegovinian Muslims).
 Small communities of Romani, Turks and Jews lived mainly in towns.
+In 1878-81, Muslim Slav muhacirs (refugees) from areas which became part of Montenegro, settled in the sanjak.
+Austrian, Bulgarian and Serbian consulates in the area produced their own ethnographic estimations about the sanjak.

-The Bulgarian foreign ministry compiled a report about the region of Sandžak in 1901-02.
-The five kazas (districs) of the sanjak of the Novi Pazar at that time were: Akova, Sjenica, Kolašin, Novi Pazar and Novi Varoš.
-According to the Bulgarian report, in the kaza of Akova there were 47 Albanian villages which had 1,266 households.
-Serbs lived in 11 villages which had 216 households.
+According to a Bulgarian Foreign Ministry report about the region of Sandžak in 1901-02 in the kaza of Akova there were 47 Albanian villages, which had 1,266 households and Serbs lived in 11 villages, which had 216 households.
+There were also mixed villages, inhabited by both Serbs and Albanians, which had 115 households, with 575 inhabitants.
 The town of Akova (Bijelo Polje) had 100 Albanian and Serb households.
-There were also mixed villages - inhabited by both Serbs and Albanians - which had 115 households with 575 inhabitants.

 The kaza of Sjenica was inhabited mainly by Orthodox Serbs (69 villages with 624 households) and Bosnian Muslims (46 villages with 655 households).
 Seventeen villages had a population of both Orthodox Serbs and Bosnian Muslims.
 Albanians (505 households) lived exclusively in the town of Sjenica.

-The kaza of Novi Pazar had 1,749 households in 244 Serb villages and 896 households in 81 Albanian villages.
-Nine villages inhabited by both Serbs and Albanians had 173 households.
+The kaza of Novi Pazar had 244 Serb villages with 1,749 households and 81 Albanian villages with 896 households.
+9 villages with 173 households were inhabited by both Serbs and Albanians.
 The town of Novi Pazar had a total of 1,749 Serb and Albanian households with 8,745 inhabitants.

 The kaza of Kolašin had 27 Albanian villages with 732 households and 5 Serb villages with 75 households.
 The administrative centre of the kaza, Šahovići, had 25 Albanian households.

-The kaza of Novi Varoš, according the Bulgarian report, had 19 Serbian villages with 298 households and "one Bosnian village with 200 houses".
+The kaza of Novi Varoš had 19 Serbian villages with 298 households and 1 Bosnian village with 200 houses.
 Novi Varoš had 725 Serb and some Albanian households.

 The last official registration of the population of the sanjak of Novi Pazar before the Balkan Wars was conducted in 1910.
 The 1910 Ottoman census recorded 52,833 Muslims and 27,814 Orthodox Serbs.
 About 65% of the population were Muslims and 35% Serbian Orthodox.
 The majority of the Muslim population were Albanians.

 Cities

-Some important cities in the sanjak were: (Ottoman names in parenthesis).
+Some important cities in the sanjak were: (Ottoman names in parentheses).